Skip to content

 backpressure_low_multiplier int 4 1 Resume threshold = max(1, max_executors x this).

-Environment variable overrides use the DRAKKAR_EXECUTOR__ prefix:
+Environment variable overrides use the DK_EXECUTOR__ prefix: